-- Watch out for the effects that the spacing between borders and paragraph area produces on indentations and tabulations. - If you want the border to be drawn around multiple paragraphs, leave the corresponding option at the bottom of the page marked.
+- Watch out for the effects that the spacing between borders and paragraph area produces on indentations and tabulations. - If you want the border to be drawn around multiple paragraphs, leave the M wi nex p option at the bottom of the page marked.